This post has already been read 28580 times!

-There’s an interesting report from Boston Consulting Group (BCG), Three Paths to Advantage with Digital Supply Chain, that illustrates the urgent need for companies today to transition to a digital supply chain.
+Digitizing supply chains and digitization of business processes in general, have a huge impact on business success.
+Boston Consulting Group’s report, Three Paths to Advantage with Digital Supply Chain, illustrates the urgent need for companies today to transition to a Digital Supply Chain®.
 The report brings good news… and a dire warning.

 Thanks to recent developments in technology, that is changing.
 And most importantly, the companies that are adopting the technology are seeing some impressive results (see below).
 But first, lets get some clarity on the term “digital supply chain.”